nurmohammed840/databuf.rs/README.md

 #### Variable-Length Integer Encoding

 This encoding ensures that smaller integer values need fewer bytes to encode.
-Support types are `L2` and `L3`.
+Support types are `L2` and `L3`, both are encoded in little endian.

 By default, `L2` (u15) is used to encode length (integer) for record.
 But you override it by setting `L3` (u22) in features flag.